 - Do not strip the tree bark unless it’s absolutely necessary.
 Cutting bark can damage or kill trees.
 Ideally, pick bark that is on dead trees or on the ground.
 Peeling bark off trees should only be done in an actual emergency.

 - Different barks burn differently.
-As natural material, they will also burn differently depending on your environment, the season, and weather conditions.
+As natural materials, they will also burn differently depending on your environment, the season, and weather conditions.

 - Choose cedar, if possible.
 You can spot a cedar tree by its reddish-brown fibrous bark that is easy to shred with your hands.